jhsu802701/rails_from_scratch_rails5/03-02-quick_testing.md

 </html>
 ```
 * Enter the command "test".
 Now the tests in the file test/integration/test2_test.rb pass.
-* Enter the command "sh git_check.sh".
-All of the tests pass.
-The code complies with Brakeman, RuboCop, and Rails Best Practices.
-There is nothing to add to .gitignore at this time.
-You are now ready to git commit.
+* Enter the command "sh git_check.sh" to verify that all tests pass.
 * Enter the following commands:
 ```
 git add .